dbcook/servo-tuna/README.md

 * Drastically improved performance graph functionality and automation
 * Extendable to other serial port configured servos like ClearPath, DMM, etc.

-## Possible Limitations
+## Possible Pulse Generation Limitations and Options

-* The serial port programming interface on the servos may not offer sufficient motion support for comprehensive auto-tuning.
-Needs exploration.
-* The tuning program thus might benefit from having some adjunct hardware that can work as a pulse function generator.
-Need rates up to 300KHz to fully exercise the servos.
-  Doing the function generation directly would imply a pretty fast MCU like a Teensy 4.1.
+The factory servo tuning features are implemented entirely through the serial port on the iSV57T servos, meaning the regular motion interface is not used.
+In other words, for tuning, the servo firmware acts as its own pulse generator.
+It's not clear whether this is really good enough for accurate tuning.

+There are various options for giving a new tuning program access to the actual servo motion interface:"

-  Perhaps easier to do it with a programmable 2-channel (pulse/dir) function generator like the ones from Rigol and Siglent.
+* The easiest - though not the least expensive - way to do it is to use a programmable 2-channel (pulse/dir) function generator like the ones from Rigol and Siglent.
+The Siglent SDG2000 series can be commanded directly over the LAN via a socket.
+The 40MHz version SDG2042X ($499 list) should work nicely.
+  Many electronics hobbyists are likely to have function generators already.
+* An Arduino could be attached to the tuning program and programmed to work as a square wave pulse generator.
+This would be a lot less expensive but a lot more work than using a commercial function generator.  *** TODO *** Look for pre-made Arduino pulse generator shields.
-* Yet another idea would be to implement the function generation in OnStepX, which already has pulse generation code and a WiFi command interface.
+* We could easily implement the function generation in OnStepX, which already has pulse generation code and a WiFi command interface.
+However this would limit the usability of the tuner to a subset of the astronomy community.
+* Pulse generation could be implemented directly in the computer, but outboard hardware would be needed to obtain good timing, so this would devolve into the Arduino case.

 ## Framework Elements